What is precious metals refining?

 What is an alloy?

-Metals are often mixed and melted together, which creates what’s known as an alloy.
+Metals are often mixed and melted together, creating what’s known as an alloy.
 Alloys are made because their properties can be superior to those of pure component metals.
 Some metals are stronger, less corrosive, and look better, so alloying is done to gain these benefits.
 For example, gold is mixed with nickel or tin to create white gold.
 Alloys are commonly used in all dental metals and fine jewelry.

 What is an assay?